 This study provides a comprehensive computational analysis of the influence of metal doping on the arsenic removal capabilities of graphene, with a particular focus on how different doping positions affect the interaction between graphene and arsenic.
-The study's findings show that doping graphene with metals such as copper (Cu), aluminium (Al), and manganese (Mn) significantly enhances its adsorption strength for arsenic, with the adsorption efficiency varying depending the doping configuration. on Notably, metal-doped graphene surfaces exhibited shorter bond distances and stronger interactions with arsenic compared to pristine graphene, confirming that doping plays a key role in improving the material's adsorption properties.
+The study's findings show that doping graphene with metals such as copper, aluminium, and manganese significantly enhances its adsorption strength for arsenic, with the adsorption efficiency varying depending the doping configuration. on Notably, metal-doped graphene surfaces exhibited shorter bond distances and stronger interactions with arsenic compared to pristine graphene, confirming that doping plays a key role in improving the material's adsorption properties.

-The computational results, based on density functional theory (DFT) calculations, also reveal that the electronic properties of graphene-such as HOMO/LUMO energy levels and electron affinity-are substantially modified by doping, leading to improved arsenic adsorption.
+The computational results, based on density functional theory calculations, also reveal that the electronic properties of graphene-such as HOMO/LUMO energy levels and electron affinity-are substantially modified by doping, to improved leading arsenic adsorption.
 Specifically, the Gra-Cu1, Gra-Al2, and Gra-Mn configurations demonstrated the highest adsorption strengths, making them promising candidates for designing advanced adsorbents for environmental clean-up.